 Other materials related to Baylor University

 Personal research and papers of faculty, students, and alumni which are not related to the official operation of the university are considered the private property of the individuals who created them and are not deposited into the University Archives.
-They may, however, be donated to The Texas Collection by faculty, adminstrators and others associated with the University in accordance with our Gift and Donation Policy.
+They may, however, be donated to The Texas Collection by faculty, adminstrators and others associated with the University in accordance with our Collection Development Policy.